svenhalvorson/SvenR/README.md

 #> 1   3    6
 ```

 We have 32 observations, 3 unique values for `cyl`, and 6 for `carb`.
-It's pipe-able so you can see what changes a function will cause:
+It’s pipe-able so you can see what changes a function will cause:

 ``` r